This is the thirty-first chapter of “Scammer,” a serialized novel about ambition, fame, and influence in the age of the Internet.

 I blinked a few times before making an involuntary retching noise.
 “Andre, fuck!
 What the hell was that?”

 Anyway, back to the party.
-“Thank you,” I said sweetly, pushing the little glass back towards Andre, its charm ruined.
+“Thank you,” I said sweetly, pushing the little glass back towards Andre, its delicate charm now ruined.

-“What?
-It’s actually good.
-I actually worked on it.”
-He stuck out his bottom lip.
+“What, you don’t think it’s good?
+I actually spent time working on it.”
+He stuck out their bottom lip.

-“Give it to someone who cares,” I said, hopping off my velvet stool.
+“Give it to someone who actually wants to throw up tonight,” I said, hopping off my velvet stool.
 The scene around me faded in and out like a slow stop-motion film.
 Snap. there was Andre, turning to talk to Elio at the bar.
 Snap.
 Marnie, blowing me a kiss as she led that one diplomat’s daughter — what’s-her-face, I couldn’t remember now — out to the open-air terrace.
 Snap.
 Oliver, in front of me suddenly, holding a package wrapped awkwardly in newspaper.
 The smell of Old Spice, thick in the air again.